kouta2/Key_Value_Storage/README.md

+Before compiling the code, create a folder called class_files inside the CS425MP2 directory.
+This folder only needs to be created once.
+>> mkdir class_files

-To compile the code, run the following bash script from inside CS425MP2 directory
+To compile, run the following bash script from inside the CS425MP2 directory
 >> bash compile.sh

 Now, you need to start a rmi registry to enable rpc calls.
 This command only needs to be executed once on a machine and needs to be ran inside the class_files directory.